CarnaViire/blogpost-7.0/quic-api.md

 ### QuicConnection

 [`QuicConnection`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection?view=net-7.0) is a class used for both server and client side QUIC connections.
 Server side connections are created internally by the listener and handed out via [`QuicListener.AcceptConnectionAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclistener.acceptconnectionasync?view=net-7.0).
-On the other hand, client side connections must be opened and connected to the server.
+Client side connections must be opened and connected to the server.
 As with the listener, there's a static method [`QuicConnection.ConnectAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.connectasync?view=net-7.0) that instantiates and connects the connection.
-It accepts an instance of [`QuicClientConnectionOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicclientconnectionoptions?view=net-7.0), an analogous class to [`QuicServerConnectionOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicserverconnectionoptions?view=net-7.0) returned from [`QuicListenerOptions.ConnectionOptionsCallback`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclisteneroptions.connectionoptionscallback?view=net-7.0).
+It accepts an instance of [`QuicClientConnectionOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicclientconnectionoptions?view=net-7.0), an analogous class to [`QuicServerConnectionOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicserverconnectionoptions?view=net-7.0) returned with [`QuicListenerOptions.ConnectionOptionsCallback`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quiclisteneroptions.connectionoptionscallback?view=net-7.0).
 After that, the work with the connection doesn't differ between client and server.
 It can open outgoing streams and accept incoming ones.
-It also provides interesting properties like [`LocalEndPoint`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.localendpoint?view=net-7.0), [`RemoteEndPoint`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.remoteendpoint?view=net-7.0), or [`RemoteCertificate`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.remotecertificate?view=net-7.0).
+It also provides properties with information about the connection like [`LocalEndPoint`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.localendpoint?view=net-7.0), [`RemoteEndPoint`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.remoteendpoint?view=net-7.0), or [`RemoteCertificate`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.remotecertificate?view=net-7.0).

 When the work with the connection is done, it needs to be closed and disposed.
 However, QUIC protocol mandates using an application layer code for immediate closure, see [RFC 9000 - 10.2.
 Immediate Close](https://www.rfc-editor.org/rfc/rfc9000.html#name-immediate-close).
 For that, [`CloseAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.closeasync?view=net-7.0) with application layer code can be called or if not, [`DisposeAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.disposeasync?view=net-7.0) will use the code provided in [`QuicConnectionOptions.DefaultCloseErrorCode`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnectionoptions.defaultcloseerrorcode?view=net-7.0#system-net-quic-quicconnectionoptions-defaultcloseerrorcode).
 Either way, [`DisposeAsync`](https://learn.microsoft.com/en-us/dotnet/api/system.net.quic.quicconnection.disposeasync?view=net-7.0) must be called at the end of the work with the connection to fully release all the associated resources.